 Three ways to give meaningful video feedback on students assignments:

-1. Click Record, and Go!
+1. Click record, and go!

 Informal, impromptu recording is the least time-consuming method for providing video feedback for student assignments.
 The only prep work you need is reading through the assignment prior to recording, and maybe taking some mental notes.

-2. Comment and Record
+2. Comment and record

 During an initial assignment read-through, insert comments to mark places where you want to give assignment feedback.
 Use them as notes while you record your screen and voice so you can remember to include everything you want to say.

-It takes a little longer than the first way, but it’s more comfortable for me and the results are oftentimes much better quality.
+It takes a little longer than the first way, but it’s more comfortable for me and the results are often much higher quality.
 There are fewer ‘ums’ and rambling moments, too.
 Here is what this process looks like.

-3. Take a Screenshot First
+3. Take a screenshot first

 This method gives you the most structure of all.
 Instead of scrolling through the actual assignment while recording, take a screenshot of the assignment and add all of your feedback – annotations, highlight text, or insert written comments throughout the captured image.

-Also, having all your assignment feedback written down serves as sort of a script for you, so you don’t have to figure out what to say once you hit ‘record’; it’s all there waiting for you to read it.
+Also, having all your assignment feedback written down serves as sort of a script for you, so you don’t have to figure out what to say once you hit ‘record’.
+It’s all there waiting for you to read it.

 As you can probably guess, this method can be quite time consuming, especially if you have a lot of assignments to grade.
-This process does let you provide the most detailed feedback though, if that is what you’re aiming for.
+This process does let you provide the most detailed feedback though, if that’s what you’re aiming for.
 Here is an example of the process I’ve used to complete this workflow for giving assignment feedback with video.